Synthian/LiveSplit.Bastion/README.md

 ## What it Does

-The autosplitter is currently capable of starting and ending your splits, resetting your splits whenever you start a new game, as well as splitting whenever a load screen begins.
-This splitter is currently unable to split upon using objects, so the split times will not match the classic Skyway split method.
+The autosplitter is currently capable of starting and ending your splits, resetting your splits whenever you start a new game, as well as splitting whenever you use a Skyway or end a level by other means (Falling off Wharf District, for example).
+The Splitter can also split at two special locations, and split on loading screens instead of Skyway use.

 ## Options (In Layout Settings)